testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-test-steps/actions-and-options-recorder/step-settings.md

 ---
 title: "Test Step Settings"
-metadesc: "How to get details of a test step recorded via Testsigma’s test recorder chrome extension"
+metadesc: "With test step settings, you can control how each test step behaves in your test cases | This article discussses test step settings in Testsigma"
 noindex: false
 order: 4.622
 page_id: "Test Recorder - Test Step Details for Web Project"